 Frequently asked questions

-- Will there be a fourth Dragonkeeper book?
+Will there be another Dragonkeeper book?

 Where do you get your inspiration?